iCliniq Logo

 Welcome back to icliniq.com.

-Yes, X-ray is a general thing and can be interpreted by any physician including a cardiologist.
-Also, a CT scan can be interpreted by a cardiologist and he can certainly interpret the printed report which is provided by the radiologist.
-However, reporting of the CT scan is best done by a radiologist.
+Yes, an X-ray is a general test and can be interpreted by any physician, including a cardiologist.
+A cardiologist can also review a CT scan and interpret the printed report provided by the radiologist.
+However, the interpretation of the CT scan itself is best done by a radiologist.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!